wyx827/2024USpresidentialelection/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository contains the code, data, and analysis used to forecast the outcome of the 2024 US Presidential Election based on polling data.
+The analysis is conducted in R, utilizing a publicly available dataset of high-quality polls.
+The primary objective of this project is to develop a linear or generalized linear model to predict the election results, with a particular emphasis on polls featuring Donald Trump as a candidate.

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` contains the simulated dataset.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from https://projects.fivethirtyeight.com/polls/president-general/2024/national/.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `model` contains the RDS file for the fitted model.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM usage, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to download, simulate, clean, and test data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The ChatGPT-4 model assisted in writing some aspects of the code and refining the wording.
+The complete chat history can be found in `other/llm_usage/usage.txt`.

 ## Some checks